-This year I’m ready for the prickly lettuce—not just a few, scraggly, rescued rosettes from the xeriscaped yard of Gregg’s parents’ house, but for vast, tender carpets of prickly greens, like what grows in the fields and old agricultural places on the outskirts of Denver, Colorado.
+This year I’m ready for the prickly lettuce—not just a few, scraggly, rescued rosettes from the xeriscaped yard of my parents-in-law, but for vast, tender carpets of prickly greens, like what grows in the fields and old agricultural places on the outskirts of Denver, Colorado.

 I really only discovered the merits of prickly lettuce last season.
 An introduced Eurasian species, prickly lettuce (Lactuca serriola syn.
 L. scariola) is found throughout the United States and Canada.
 It is distinctive in its mature form, with leaves that turn to face sideways, sometimes pointing east and west, Euell Gibbons relates in Stalking the Faraway Places (1973).
 Prickly lettuce leaves twist to optimize exposure to the sunlight, Sam Thayer explains in Nature’s Garden (2010); the result is a plant that looks as if it “has been pressed between two pieces of plywood.”